 Funding Amount: Up to $4,000 per small treatment installations via rebates

-- Property owners will be eligible for rebates for small treatment installations, those effective for the removal of nitrates above 10 ppm for up to 100 gallons of consumptive water use per day.
+- Property owners will be eligible for rebates for small treatment installations, those effective for the removal of nitrates above 10 ppm.
 Minimum requirements for any treatment device are presented in Appendix A below.
 Should applications exceed funding amounts, ranking will be based on concentration of nitrate.

 - Information on the rebate program and applications for assistance will be made available at http://dee.ne.gov/ – only complete applications will be accepted to maintain compliance with ARPA requirements.
 A directional video to assist the public with the application process will be posted on that webpage.

-- Property owners seeking rebates will have to submit water quality data from the State laboratory, with testing results dated no earlier than January 1, 2022, and a cost estimate from a licensed plumber for the installation of a reverse osmosis treatment device certified by the American National Standards Institute, to and for pre-approval by the NDEE.
+- Property owners seeking rebates will have to submit water quality data from the State laboratory, with testing results dated no earlier than January 1, 2022, and a cost estimate from a licensed plumber, or from an entity that has performed at least five successful Private Well Reverse Osmosis Small Water Treatment installations, for the installation of a reverse osmosis treatment device certified by the American National Standards Institute, to and for pre-approval by the NDEE.
 Testing is available to any private citizen in the state at https://www.nebraska.gov/dhhs/water-test-kits/private.html.

 - Following pre-approval, the property owner must submit adequate documentation of the treatment installation, including but not limited to proof of treatment device purchase, certified statement of and/or photographs of installation.
 Rebates for 100% of the device purchase and installation cost up to $4,000 will be processed by NDEE, which can also include costs for testing.

 For this rebate program the NDEE will be responsible for documenting that the requirements of ARPA noted in the U.S. Department of Treasury State and Local Fiscal Recovery Funds Final Rule (SLFRF-Final-Rule.pdf (treasury.gov)), and notably those in the Compliance and Reporting guidance (SLFRF Compliance and Reporting Guidance (treasury.gov)) are met.
-By relying on a licensed plumber, all state and local laws will be met.
+By relying on a licensed plumber, or an entity that has performed at least five successful Private Well Reverse Osmosis Small Water Treatment installations, all state and local laws will be met.
 The requirements in Appendix A will ensure nitrate levels in drinking water from private wells are reduced to concentrations below 10 ppm.

 ARPA funds must be under contract/purchase order for installation by the end of 2024.
 Therefore, the application window will close on June 30, 2024, with installations needing to be completed by September 30, 2024.
 Any excess rebate program funds would be transferred to ongoing Community Public Water System projects.